 Tall men, with husky, builds have bigger penises than short and skinny men.
 FALSE Men with big thumbs, big hands, big feet have larger than average penises.
 FALSE Some racial or ethnic groups have larger penises than other racial, ethnic groups.
-FALSE Man with larger peniese have more say drive
+FALSE Men with larger penises have more sex drive FALSE